baiox86/odf-ofm-mininet-install/README.md

 ```
 feature:install odl-restconf odl-l2switch-switch odl-mdsal-apidocs odl-dlux-core odl-dluxapps-applications odl-dluxapps-topology odl-dluxapps-yangutils
 ```
-When you are on opendaylight you can simply run lti instead of the full command.
+When you are on opendaylight you can simply run lti instead of the full command to install the needed packages.

 ## Authors